SuperOfficeDocs/superoffice-docs/docs/mobile/pocket-crm/client-requirements.md

 There is only one way that **Pocket uses AD to authenticate** its users.

-The user's credentials used to get past the login screen (there is no way around that - Pocket doesn't know how to collect the phones AD credentials) must be in SO Admin setup as an AD user.
+The user's credentials used to get past the login screen (there is no way around that - Pocket doesn't know how to collect the phone's AD credentials) must be in SO Admin setup as an AD user.
 That's it.

 NetServer web service accepts the user's credentials and tries to authenticate the user the only way it knows how - using a chain of authentication resolvers.
 If the username passed in is a username with an associate id with a matching credential record of type "ActiveDirectory", then the credentials will be authenticated using the AD authentication routines.